rodtheo/rMq/README.md

 # Range Maximum Query (rMq) Implementations

 When I was searching for code implementations concerning range queries I found many repos with implementations focused on the range minimum query (rmq) problem.
-But some algorithms must solve a similar problem, named range Maximum query (rMq).
+But I couldn't find many implementations to a similar problem, namely the range Maximum query (rMq) problem.

 The range Maximum query (rMq) problem is the following: